IMHitesh/HSAppleSignIn/README.md

-# HSAppleSignIn
-SignIn with Apple and Signup with demo : Swift
+SignIn with Apple demo : Swift

 Add AppleSignIn folder into your project.